louloulin/actix-pura/actix-cluster/SERIALIZATION.md

    - Showed performance metrics for serialization and deserialization
    - Compared size overhead for different formats

+4. **Pluggable Transport System**
+   - Implemented a trait-based transport system that supports different transport types
+   - Added support for TCP transport with configurable serialization format
+   - Integrated with the existing P2P transport system for backward compatibility
+   - Added comprehensive tests for the pluggable transport system

 ## Test Results

 The serialization benchmark shows: